Homotopy type theory as a language for diagrams of $\infty$-logoses: Mode sketches and synthetic Tait computability

 \section{Mode sketches and synthetic Tait computability}

-We gives an alternative set of axioms for mode sketches and exhibits a connection between mode sketches and \emph{synthetic Tait computability} of \textcite{sterling2021thesis}.
+We give an alternative set of axioms for mode sketches and exhibit a connection between mode sketches and \emph{synthetic Tait computability} of Sterling \parencite{sterling2021thesis}.
+The core axiom of synthetic Tait computability is to postulate a proposition.
+The proposition induces the open and closed modalities, and then every type is fractured into an open type equipped with a closed type family and behaves like a \emph{logical relation}.
+In this story, the open and closed modalities seem more essential than the postulated proposition, so we aim to formulate synthetic Tait computability purely in terms of modalities.
 We work in homotopy type theory.